 Carbon storage is a key factor to achieve carbon neutrality in the second half of the 21st century.
-We’re developing businesses that focus on preserving and restoring ecosystems that act as carbon sinks (i.e., can absorb atmospheric carbon dioxide) and on carbon capture, utilization and storage (CCUS) technology.
+We are developing businesses with a focus on preserving and restoring ecosystems that act as carbon sinks (i.e., that can absorb atmospheric carbon dioxide) and on carbon capture, utilization and storage (CCUS) technology.
 We’re also helping customers improve their energy efficiency by offering products and services designed to reduce their carbon footprint.

 Preserving and restoring ecosystems

 Ecosystems, especially forests, store carbon naturally.
 Preserving them and restoring their role as carbon sinks is, in fact, crucial in the fight against greenhouse gas emissions.
 Our goal is to reach sustainable carbon storage capacity of 5 million tons per year by 2030.

 To meet that challenge, in 2019 we created Total Nature Based Solutions.
 That new unit, wielding a budget of $100 million, is tasked with funding, developing and managing projects in carbon sequestration and greenhouse gas emissions reduction.

 At the same time, the Total Foundation, spearheaded chiefly by the Total Corporate Foundation, has made forest preservation and restoration a key focus of its program.
 It is supporting projects to preserve and restore forests, mangroves and wetlands, which store carbon naturally, as well as initiatives to rehabilitate degraded land.
 It’s also supporting initiatives to raise awareness and teach young people to preserve carbon sink ecosystems.